shhyou/bain-cs111-web-fork/pages/syllabus.md

 If you do not have access to appropriate computing hardware, please let the course staff know _as soon as possible_ so that we can help you make other arrangements either a computing loaner program or arranging for you to use a computer lab on campus.

-## Campuswire
+## edSTEM

-Campuswire is a Question-and-Answer site that allows students to ask questions that can then be answered by _either_ Course Staff or other students in the course as well as create discussion areas about both related and unrelated topics.
+Ed (sometimes called edSTEM) is a Question-and-Answer site that allows students to ask questions that can then be answered by _either_ Course Staff or other students in the course as well as create discussion areas about both related and unrelated topics.

 {:.blockquote-no-margin}
 > Check out our course's Canvas page for the registration link.